Dorsa-zare/cart253-2023/projects/project2/prototype/README.md

-# Template p5 project
-Artist’s Statement: Emotional Support Pet
+# Artist’s Statement: Emotional Support Pet

 Emotional Support Pet is my digital creation crafted to  offer comfort during challenging moments, specifically tailored for fellow university students navigating a spectrum of emotions.
 This game provides a calm space for reflection and emotional relief without the need for spoken words.